-- 2. A Dialog will open, click Create GDR Bootable or in the Welcome Page of the Disaster Recovery wizard, Select Create Genie Disaster Recovery (GDR) Bootable disc, then click Next - 3.
-Select CD/DVD Recorder and choose CD/DVD writer that contains a blank or empty CD/DVD in order to create your bootable disc - 4.
-Click Next to continue
+2. A Dialog will open, click Create GDR Bootable or in the Welcome Page of the Disaster Recovery wizard, Select Create Genie Disaster Recovery (GDR) Bootable disc, then click Next

+3. Select Create ISO Image and select a drive with efficient space to create this image

+4. Click Next to continue